Josh Bell Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- The Nationals surrender the most home runs in baseball (204 total, 1.5 per game).
+- The Nationals allow the most home runs in baseball (205 total, 1.5 per game).

-- In his last appearance on Saturday against the Miami Marlins, the right-hander tossed six innings, allowing one earned run while surrendering four hits.
+- In his most recent time out on Sunday, the righty tossed seven innings against the Miami Marlins, giving up two earned runs while surrendering five hits.

-- The 26-year-old has an ERA of 4.38, with 7.4 strikeouts per nine innings, in 20 games this season.
-Opponents have a .256 batting average against him.
+- The 31-year-old has put up an ERA of 4.82, with 6.8 strikeouts per nine innings, in 26 games this season.
+Opposing hitters have a .279 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.